russellramey/shcmds/README.md

 ### Use an alias
 To use an alias, just simply call the **`shc-NAME`**.
 For example, say you created an alias to print out your hosts file: `shc add hosts "cat /etc/hosts" -d "some description"`.
 To invoke that alias, you would only need to call `shc-hosts`.

+### Trouble shooting
+If an added alias fails to run and you recieve a `command not found` error.
+You can manually reload your shell profile in your current session with `source ~/.{PROFILE_FILE_NAME}`.
+Or you can simply open a new shell session.

+### Filesystem
+This CLI tool will attempt to modify your existing shell profile, by appending a single line to include the `.shcdata` file that stores your created aliases.

+The `.shcdata` file can be found on unix systems at: `/usr/local/lib/python3.X/site-packages/shcmds/src/.shcdata`.

+If needed, you can manually add this file to your shell profile.

 ### Local build/install
 ```bash
 python3 -m build